terrencebunkley/docker-spark-demo/README.md

 ## Editing the files outside the container (on the host)
 #### You can edit the files inside ./src/main/ using any text editor and they will be updated inside the container automatically

+#### Docker arguments Explained
+`--name` -- Creates the container with the specified name which can be used to reference it

+`-it` -- Instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container

+`-p` -- Binds specified of the container to corresponding port of the host machine.

+`--mount` --  Attach a filesystem mount to the container, in this case we are mounting the host's filesystem